othonhugo/declusor/README.md

 Its command-line interface significantly enhances productivity through intelligent command and file path completion, ensuring reliability and precision in remote operations.

+> [!WARNING]
+> **Legal Notice**: This software is strictly intended for educational purposes and authorized security research.
+The developers decline any responsibility arising from the misuse of this tool.
+The execution of LibreControl is prohibited on networks or systems for which the operator does not hold ownership or explicit and documented authorization for penetration testing.

 ## Features

 - **Reverse Shell Management**: Easily establish and interact with a reverse shell on a target machine.
 - **Command Execution**: Execute arbitrary commands on the remote system with output captured by the client.
 - **Interactive Shell**: Open a full interactive shell session for seamless interaction with the remote environment.
 - **File Uploads**: Transfer files from the local machine to the remote target.
 - **Payload Loading**: Load and execute shell scripts or other payloads from local files on the remote system.
 - **Local Command Completion**: Features a custom command-line completer for easy navigation and command input, suggesting available commands and local file paths.

+## Technical Architecture

+Declusor is built with a modular design focusing on reliability and maintainability:

+- **Core**: Robust session management using blocking sockets with optimized buffering (`bytearray`) for high‑performance data handling.
+- **Controller**: Modular command handlers (`load`, `upload`, `shell`, etc.) allowing easy extension of functionality.
+- **Interface**: Abstract base classes defining clear contracts for components.

 ## Getting Started

 ### Prerequisites

 * **Python 3.x**: Ensure you have Python 3 installed on your local machine.
-*   **Unix-like Operating System**: Declusor relies on some features which are standard on Linux, macOS, and other Unix-like systems.
+* **Unix‑like Operating System**: Declusor relies on some features which are standard on Linux, macOS, and other Unix‑like systems.

 ### Installation